About this listing

 Most of all the popular attractions in Santa Fe are an easy walk downtown or Canyon Road from this convenient apartment location.
-Also bicycles are available for site-seeing.
 Public transportation is available at the corner of Delgado and E. Alameda.
 (Three houses away from the apartment).

-My husband, Rob and I are fortunate to have recently purchased a compound in Downtown Santa Fe, NM.
+My husband, Rob and I are fortunate to own a compound in Downtown Santa Fe, NM.
 We live in one of the homes, next to the home(s) we are renting.

 I am a native Santa Fean and tenth generation New Mexican.
 My grandfather was once the Mayor of Santa Fe in 1942 (before I was born).
 Rob is from New Jersey, attended Pratt Institute and is a practicing Architect here in Santa Fe.
-I have been blessed to have a great practice as a motivational business speaker/author and have worked all over the USA and internationally.
+I have been blessed to have a great practice as an International Business Speaker/author who has worked throughout the USA and internationally.

-We have two beautiful grown daughters Katie who is away attending the University of NM and Christy my eldest daughter who just graduated with a Masters Degree in Sociology.
+We have two beautiful grown daughters Katie who is away attending the University of NM and Christy my eldest daughter who has a Masters Degree in Sociology.
 Christy is married to John Brown and they have ONE daughter Summer.
 Summer is my only grandchild and she is the "apple" of my eye.

 Since, I have traveled my entire professional life--I believe I know what is important to the traveler.
-We have worked to make the property as warm, comfortable and enjoyable as possible.
+We are continually working to make the properties as warm, comfortable and enjoyable as possible.
 We VALUE you and we want you to have a FABULOUS time in Santa Fe.